Introductions (preferred name, program/department and year; share name and pronouns in Slack)

 Prediction requires:

-Model trained/fit on data that does NOT include the outcome to be predicted (model already exists)
+Model trained/fit on data that does NOT include the participants/observations to be predicted (model already exists)

-May also predictors to be measured before outcome
+Predictors to be measured before outcome (for true prediction)

 Consider how to make a lapse prediction for a new person when implementing prediction model